hacf-fr/freebox-api/README.rst

 Easily manage your freebox in Python using the Freebox OS API.
 Check your calls, manage your contacts, configure your dhcp, disable your wifi, monitor your LAN activity and many others, on LAN or remotely.

-aiofreepybox is a python library implementing the freebox OS API.
+freebox-api is a python library implementing the freebox OS API.
 It handles the authentication process and provides a raw access to the freebox API in an asynchronous manner.

-This project is based on fstercq/freepybox, which provides the same features as aiofreepybox in a synchronous manner.
+This project is based on fstercq/freepybox, which provides the same features as freebox-api in a synchronous manner.

 Requirements